rangelMatt/reading-notes/newsLetter/PMSkillsCMtoTech.md

 In the end, we all have a project manager within us.
 Planned a vacation?
 Pulled together a birthday party?
 Moved to another home?
 All of these share the frameworks of Project Management.
 Each value the specific skill set of a PM, regardless of how different the project appears to be.

-Which skill set of a PM is important for your organization?
+Which PM skill set is important for your organization

 - [Github Repo](https://github.com/rangelMatt)
 - [The Transferable Skills Between Construction Project Management and Tech](https://rangelmatt.github.io/reading-notes/newsLetter/PMSkillsCMtoTech)